tloeber/MLOps-best-practices/best-practices/MLOps/datascience-engineering_handoff/readme.md

 # Integrating data science and ML engineering: Designing a collaboration and handoff process between data scientists and ML engineers

--

 - ## Challenge: Different needs of data science vs ML engineering

--
 - In both we want agility – but this is achieved in different ways:
   - In data science, we achieve agility through the explorative and iterative notebook workflow.
-  - By contrast, for a production software system to stay agile, we require clean code, type safety, moving away from notebooks, and loose coupling between components.
+  - By contrast, for a production software system to stay agile, we require clean code, type safety, moving away from notebooks, and loose coupling between components (e.g., stable interfaces).
-- -> **Challenge: the former does not automatically scale into the latter**
+- -> **Corollary: the former does not automatically scale into the latter**
   - What leads to agility in model training leads to a lack of agility in model deployment and maintenance.
   - Different best practices / quality standards for each
   - Need to find a good process for collaboration and handoff

 - ## Side note on terminology: What about ML scientists?

+I don't like arguing about terminology, but unfortunately we have to get rid of source of confusion first...

 - “ML scientist” vs “ML engineer”
   - Confusingly, ML scientists  are often called "ML engineers".